xbokmd/plastilinn/docs/xBoK/sections/Opportunity.md

     - This tool looks at the activities that go into creating a product or service with the aim of identifying those that could be improved or optimized.
 This can help a business identify opportunities to create more value for customers or reduce costs.
   - [[PESTEL Analysis]]
     - By analyzing Political, Economic, Social, Technological, Ecological, and Legal factors, companies can identify how these external factors create opportunities for new revenue streams or value creation.
 For example, technological advancements can offer new opportunities for product or service innovation.
+- ## 🔑 Keys
+  ## Opportunity - Momentum
+  💰rating: 60
+  - #### is it a good time to launch? is it too early? is it too late?
+  - ##### 💭 Questions
+    - 💭 #question Is it the right time to launch the startup?
+    - 💭 #question Is the market timing favorable?
+    - 💭 #question Is there a window of opportunity for the startup?
+  - ##### 🚨 Risks
+    - ###### 🚨Momentum
+    - Launching at the wrong time can result in missed opportunities or entering a saturated market.
+    - ###### 🚨mitigation strategy
+    - Evaluate the market timing for launching the startup and determine if the market timing is favorable.
+    - ###### 🚨contingency strategy
+    - Assess if there is a window of opportunity for the startup and consider the potential impact on market entry.
+  - ##### ⚙️ Tasks
+    - ⚙️ #task Evaluate the market timing for launching the startup
+    - ⚙️ #task  Determine if the market timing is favorable.

+  ## Opportunity - Innovative approach
+  💰rating: 40
+  - #### The value proposition should be innovative, offering something new or significantly improved compared to existing solutions.
+  - ##### 💭 Questions
+    - 💭 #question Is the product or service innovative?
+    - 💭 #question Does it offer something that is not currently available in the market?
+    - 💭 #question Is the innovation protected (e.g., patents, trade secrets)?
+  - ##### 🚨 Risks
+    - ###### 🚨Innovative Approach
+    - Lack of innovation can make it difficult to differentiate from competitors and attract customers.
+    - ###### 🚨mitigation strategy
+    - Foster a culture of innovation and allocate resources for research and development.
+    - ###### 🚨contingency strategy
+    - Encourage employees to contribute ideas and protect innovation through patents or trade secrets.
+  - ##### ⚙️ Tasks
+    - ⚙️ #task Foster a culture of innovation through brainstorming sessions
+    - ⚙️ #task  Allocate resources for research and development
+    - ⚙️ #task  Encourage employees to contribute ideas.

+  ## Opportunity - Evolution potential
+  💰rating: 30
+  - #### can it evolve into a different idea?
+  - ##### 💭 Questions
+    - 💭 #question Does the idea make use of new and affordable technologies?
+    - 💭 #question Does it leverage technological advancements?
+    - 💭 #question Is technology a key component of the idea?
+  - ##### 🚨 Risks
+    - ###### 🚨Evolution Potential
+    - Lack of potential for evolution can limit the long-term growth and sustainability of the startup.
+    - ###### 🚨mitigation strategy
+    - Evaluate the potential for the idea to evolve into different ideas or products.
+    - ###### 🚨contingency strategy
+    - Determine if there is room for growth and expansion and leverage technological advancements.
+  - ##### ⚙️ Tasks
+    - ⚙️ #task Evaluate the potential for the idea to evolve into different ideas or products
+    - ⚙️ #task  Determine if there is room for growth and expansion.

+  ## Opportunity - Business obviousness
+  💰rating: 20
+  - #### Is it clear why people should use it?
+  - ##### 💭 Questions
+    - 💭 #question How much value can the startup ultimately deliver?
+    - 💭 #question What is the potential impact of the product or service?
+    - 💭 #question Can it create significant value for customers?
+  - ##### 🚨 Risks
+    - ###### 🚨Business Obviousness
+    - Lack of clarity in the value proposition can make it difficult for customers to understand the benefits of the product or service.
+    - ###### 🚨mitigation strategy
+    - Evaluate the clarity of the value proposition and determine if the solution is clear and compelling to customers.
+    - ###### 🚨contingency strategy
+    - Assess the potential impact of the product or service and its ability to create significant value for customers.
+  - ##### ⚙️ Tasks
+    - ⚙️ #task Evaluate the clarity of the value proposition
+    - ⚙️ #task  Determine if the solution is clear and compelling to customers.